GMOD/jbrowse-components/packages/website/docs/faq.md

 We recommend following the steps in the [quickstart web](quickstart_web) guide

-Note that the `jbrowse create` command simply automates the download of the release from github

-Also note that JBrowse 2 is distributed as basically a bundle of javascript, CSS, and html.

 #### How can I setup JBrowse 2 without the CLI tools

 The jbrowse CLI tools are basically a convenience, and are not strictly required